SuzukiHonoka/spaceship/README.md

     }
 ...
 ```

 Note that `proxy` is the current proto source package name

 ## Safety

-Since it only uses pure grpc with insecure option for now, you should really set up a reserve proxy with TLS for real
+Spaceship currently uses pure gRPC with the insecure option.
+For secure communication, it is highly recommended to set
-transfer.
-Like `Nginx + TLS`.
+up a reverse proxy with TLS, such as `Nginx + TLS`.

-## Status
+## Development Status

-The program is still under developing, any PR are warmly welcomed.
+The program is still under development.
+Contributions via pull requests are greatly appreciated.

-## TODO
-- support doh/dot as dns resolver

-## Legal statement
+## Legal Disclaimer

-This program is provided as it is, absolutely without any warranty, and it's only available for the repo members,
+This program is provided "as is," with no warranties or guarantees.
+It is available only to repository members, and
-sharing it to any other one is strongly forbidden.
-Also, while you are using the program, you must obey the laws in your current living country.
-**ANY KIND OF ILLEGAL INTENTION BY USING THIS PROGRAM ARE STRONGLY FORBIDDEN**
+sharing it with others is strictly prohibited.
+Users must adhere to the laws of their respective countries. **Any
+illegal use of this program is strictly prohibited.**

+## Acknowledgements

+We would like to extend our heartfelt thanks to JetBrains for their generous support through the Open Source Development
+License.
+Your tools have been instrumental in the development of this project, and we deeply appreciate your commitment
+to the open-source community.